 Names aside, one thing not in dispute is the deliciousness of the New York strip.
 The marbling in this cut often makes the steak beautiful even before it hits the flame or heat.
 The thin white strips of fat give the strip its distinct steak flavor, which is a bit less pronounced than the ribeye but deeper than that of sirloin.

 To cook a New York strip, first preheat an oven to 350° F. Bring the meat to room temperature, leaving it out of the refrigerator for 15 minutes.
 Season the beef simply with salt and pepper.
-Heat a thick oven-proof pan, like a cast iron skillet, over medium-high heat, adding a glug (A glug is between one and two tablespoons.
-But isn’t glug so much fun to say?) of cooking oil to keep the meat from sticking.
+Heat a thick oven-proof pan, like a cast-iron skillet, over medium-high heat, adding a glug (A glug is between one and two tablespoons.
+And isn’t glug so much fun to say?) of cooking oil to keep the meat from sticking.
 Place the strip steak in the pan, then add a few pats of butter and herbs like chives, parsley, and rosemary, and sear the meat on both sides until nicely browned.
 Place the pan in the oven and continue cooking the steak until it reaches 130° F for rare and up to 160° F for well done.
 After it’s finished cooking, allow the meat to rest for up to 10 minutes.
 Slice it against the grain to get the most tender, juiciest steak.

 To cook a strip steak on the grill, first sear both sides of the meat over direct heat, and then move it to indirect heat until it reaches the desired temperature.
 Whichever way you prepare it, a New York strip offers a level of quality that’s suitable for just about any occasion.

-“With incredible flavor and tender texture, New York strip steak is one of the most versatile cuts you can keep on hand,” explains Andy Whitticar, merchandise manager for Specialty Foods and Stock Yards at Harry & David.
+“With incredible flavor and tender texture, New York strip steak is one of the most versatile cuts you can keep on hand,” explains Andy Whitticar, senior merchandise manager for Specialty Foods at Harry & David.
 “This savory steak comes from family-owned business Rastelli’s and is perfect for both gourmet grilling and fine dining at home.
 It’s sourced from Black Angus beef that’s raised on the Midwestern plains, corn-finished for 120 days to create that perfect marbling, and specially aged for impeccable flavor.”

 Whitticar recommends the four-pack of antibiotic-free New York strip steaks, or a good “entry point” set of two New York strip steaks.